NygenAnalytics/CyteOnto/modal_app/README.md

             └── decompositions_<llmKey>.json
 ```

 `<text>` is the cleaned LLM model name (for example `moonshotai-Kimi-K2.6`) and `<embd>` is the cleaned embedding model name.
 Descriptions and embeddings are cached per text and embedding model, so switching either model produces a fresh cache without invalidating the existing one.
+The enriched CSV adds `label_normalized` for case-insensitive ontology lookups while preserving original synonym casing for display names.

 You can inspect the volume directly: